-How to Write the Perfect Medical CV for Finding Locum Work
+How to Write the Perfect Medical CV for Finding Locum Work in 2023

 Your medical CV is the most important document when searching for locum jobs.
 It is your pitch to the hospital and needs to show that you are one of the most qualified locum doctors out of everyone applying for the position.